 The derivatives required for learning in the deterministic Helmholtz machine are quite complicated because they have to take into account the effects that changes in an activity at one layer will have on activities in higher layers.
-However, by borrowing an idea from the Boltzmann machine (Hinton & Sejnowski, 1986; Ackley, Hinton & Sejnowski, 1985), we get a very simple learning scheme for layered networks of stochastic binary units that approximates the correct derivatives (Hinton et al, in preparation).
+However, by borrowing an idea from the Boltzmann machine (Hinton and Sejnowski 1986; Ackley et al. 1985), we get the wake-sleep algorithm, which is a very simple learning scheme for layered networks of stochastic binary units that approximates the correct derivatives (Hinton et al. 1995).

-Learning in this scheme is separated into two phases.
-During the wake phase, data d from the world are presented at the lowest layer and binary activations of units at successively higher layers are picked according to the recognition probabilities, $q_j^\ell(\phi,\mathbf{s}^{\ell-1})$ , determined by the bottom-up weights.
-The top-down generative weights from layer $\ell+1$ to layer $\ell$ are then altered to reduce the Kullback-Leibler divergence between the actual activations and the generative probabilities $p_j^\ell(\theta,\mathbf{s}^{\ell+1})$ .
+Learning in the wake-sleep algorithm is separated into two phases.
+During the wake phase, data d from the world are presented at the lowest layer and binary activations of units at successively higher layers are picked according to the recognition probabilities, $q_j^{\ell}(\phi, \mathbf{s}^{\ell-1})$, determined by the bottom-up weights.
+The top-down generative weights from layer $\ell+1$ to layer l are then altered to reduce the Kullback-Leibler divergence between the actual activations and the generative probabilities $p_j^{\ell}(\theta, \mathbf{s}^{\ell+1})$.
 In the sleep phase, the recognition weights are turned off and the top-down weights are used to activate the units.
-Starting at the top layer, activities are generated at successively lower layers based on the current top-down weights $\theta$ .
+Starting at the top layer, activities are generated at successively lower layers based on the current top-down weights θ .
 The network thus generates a random instance from its generative model.
 Since it has generated the instance, it knows the true underlying causes, and therefore has available the target values for the hidden units that are required to train the bottom-up weights.
-If the bottom-up and the top-down activation functions are both sigmoid (equations 6 and 8), then both phases use exactly the same learning rule, the purely local delta rule (Widrow & Stearns, 1985).
+If the bottom-up and the top-down activation functions are both sigmoid (equations 3.1 and 3.3), then both phases use exactly the same learning rule, the purely local delta rule (Widrow and Stearns 1985).

 Unfortunately, there is no single cost function that is reduced by these two procedures.
 This is partly because the sleep phase trains the recognition model to invert the generative model for input vectors that are distributed according to the generative model rather than according to the real data and partly because the sleep phase learning does not follow the correct gradient.
-Nevertheless, $Q{\alpha}=P{\alpha}$ at the optimal end point, if it can be reached.
-Preliminary results by Brendan Frey (personal communication) show that this algorithm works well on some non-trivial tasks.
+Nevertheless, $Q{\alpha} = P{\alpha}$ at the optimal end point, if it can be reached.
+Preliminary results by Brendan Frey (personal communication) show that this algorithm works well on some nontrivial tasks.